-Plane with rapper Post Malone lands safely after blown tires: media reports
+Plane with rapper Post Malone lands safely after blown tires: Media reports

-There were 16 people aboard the Gulfstream plane, which took off from Teterboro Airport in New Jersey and was headed to London before it was diverted to Stewart Airport, about 70 miles (113 km) north of New York City, the FAA and the Port Authority of New York and New Jersey said.
+There were 16 people aboard the Gulfstream plane, which took off from Teterboro Airport in New Jersey and was headed to London before it was diverted to Stewart Airport, about 113km north of New York City, the FAA and the Port Authority of New York and New Jersey said.

 Rapper Post Malone was among the passengers, New York ABC affiliate WABC reported, citing a spokesperson.
 His representative in New York declined to comment, and other representatives did not immediately respond to questions.